project-chip/matter.js/README.md

 ## JavaScript/Node.js compatibility
 * At least ES2022 needs to be used as build target for your project!
-* The published packages are supports all LTS Node.js versions starting with 18.x
+* The published packages are supports all LTS Node.js versions starting with 20.x
-* When cloning the repository and participating on the development you need to use at least Mode.js 20.x because some build tools require this.

 Please also see the additional [TypeScript notes](./packages/main/README.md#typescript-note).

 ## How to use matter.js